 Frank Sinatra carried a roll of dimes at all times, from 1963 until his death in 1998.
 Why did he start doing this?

-Which of the following is the only* U.S. president to have been divorced? * as of December, 2011
+Prior to Donald Trump, who was the only* U.S. president to have been divorced?

 Which one of the following had a White House wedding?

 Which world leader was prevented, for security reasons, from visiting Disneyland in 1959?

 Audrey Hepburn starred in the 1964 film version of My Fair Lady, but she only lip-synced the songs.
 Who supplied Eliza Doolittle’s singing voice?

 What does the “CB” stand for in “CB radio”?